The Boys of Summer (book)

 The Boys of Summer is a 1972 non-fiction baseball book by Roger Kahn.
 After recounting his childhood in Brooklyn and his life as a young reporter on the New York Herald Tribune, the author relates some history of the Brooklyn Dodgers up to their victory in the 1955 World Series.
 He then tracks the lives of the players over the subsequent years as they aged.
-The title of the book is taken from a Dylan Thomas poem (I See The Boys Of Summer) that describes "the boys of summer in their ruin".
+The title of the book is taken from the Dylan Thomas poem I See the Boys of Summer that describes "the boys of summer in their ruin".

 Players

 The players who made up the core of the 1940s and 1950s Brooklyn Dodger teams and who were described by Kahn as the "Boys of Summer" were: Jackie Robinson, Gil Hodges, Roy Campanella, Duke Snider, Pee Wee Reese, Carl Erskine, Clem Labine, Carl Furillo, Joe Black, George Shuba, Andy Pafko, Preacher Roe, and Billy Cox.

 Though not covered in the book, pitchers Don Newcombe and Johnny Podres, and outfielder Cal Abrams were also considered a core members of the "Boys of Summer".

 Erskine, who died on April 16, 2024, was the last surviving member of the "Boys of Summer".